On barren plateaus and cost function locality in variational quantum algorithms: Introduction

 \begin{definition}[Ansatz] An \textit{ansatz} $U(\boldsymbol{\theta})$ is a family of quantum circuits of fixed structure and fixed depth with gates $U_1, ..., U_p$ tunable dependent on $N$ parameters: $\boldsymbol{\theta} \in [0, 2 \pi)^{\times N}$.
 We assume that each parameter is used only in one gate, i.e.~each gate is parametrized independently.
 We will also assume that the gates can be grouped into what we call \textit{blocks} $G_1, ..., G_q$. \end{definition}

 We will make a few extra assumptions regarding the ansatz:

 \begin{enumerate} \item The ansatz consists of blocks acting at most on $s$ qubits, each of which is a local 2-design (see Sec.~\ref{sec:designs}); \item The blocks cover the ansatz in $l$ layers.
-Each layer acts nontrivially on all qubits, and no two gates in the same layer act on the same qubit. \end{enumerate}{}
+Each layer acts nontrivially on all qubits, and no two blocks in the same layer act on the same qubit. \end{enumerate}{}

 \begin{definition}[Causal cone] Let $U$ be an ansatz, and $h$ a Pauli string.
-A block $V$ is in the \emph{causal cone} $\hat{C}(h, U)$ of $h$ under ansatz $U$, if that block cannot be eliminated from the conjugate $U^\dagger h U$. \end{definition}{}
+A block $V$ is in the \emph{causal cone} $\hat{C}(h, U)$ of $h$ under ansatz $U$, if that block cannot be eliminated from the conjugate $U^\dagger h U$.
+We denote as $|\hat{C}(h, U)|$ the support of this causal cone, i.e. the number of qubits on which $U^\dagger h U$ can act nontrivially. \end{definition}{}